transcriptionpro/wuc-new/_altcoins/litecoin.md

 ---
-title: Litecoin
+title: What is Litecoin
-description: Litecoin
+description: Litecoin is a peer-to-peer Internet currency that enables instant, near-zero cost payments to anyone in the world.
+Litecoin is an open source, global payment network that is fully decentralized without any central authorities.
-author: Trace Mayer, J.D.
+author: WeUseCoins
-authorurl: /trace-mayer-bitcoin-expert/
+authorurl: /
 published: true
 permalink: /what-is-litecoin/
 toc: